csantoyo/csantoyo.github.io/_pages/experience.md

 My industry experience is in the safe application of machine learning in safety critical systems, specifically autonomous vehicles.
 I have pratical experience in analyzing and verifying machine learning models.
 I'm particularly interested in the training of models whose resultant attributes are production ready.

 ## Safe Software Architectures
 While the autonomy components of a system perform much of the required functions, there is a need for the design of safe software architectures for instances when less than nominal situations are encountered.
 In such cases, safe software architectures play a pivotal role in handling failures gracefully when the autonomy components of a system encounter an error or in instances when the system enters a domain it is not designed to operate in.
-I'm interested in the design of safe software architectures that are [contract based](https://en.wikipedia.org/wiki/Design_by_contract) with a particular focus in failure mode handling.
+I'm interested in the design of safe software architectures that are [contract-based](https://en.wikipedia.org/wiki/Design_by_contract) with a particular focus on failure mode handling.

 # Research
 ## Analysis and Control of Stochastic Systems